stevenhan1991/DDA3003/README.md

 # DDA2003
-This is the course webpage of DDA 2003 Visual Analytics
+This is the course webpage of DDA2003 Visual Analytics